wwawrzyniak/GameJavaFX/README.md

 # GameJavaFX

+## Watch the video presenting how my first game works
 Lesson 15

 Project II
 Create an application which allows to do the puzzle (or something of similar difficulty):

-Windows' specification
+- Windows' specification
 First window: Main menu which allows to start the game.

-Game window: divide the window using criss cross (m×n).
+- Game window: divide the window using criss cross (m×n).
 One rectangle needs to be empty, the rest is filled with parts of an image.
 User can change the location of a puzzle by switching it with the empty spot (one can do this by pressing buttons or using mouse etc.).
 The window contains a timer which counts a time from the start until the puzzle is solved.
 Important: to receive the highest grade, the program has to cut the base image into smaller parts.

-Window with information about the previous games (time included) (needs to be saved to a file).
+- Window with information about the previous games (time included) (needs to be saved to a file).

 Grading
 Project grade consists of: